 Have you been the victim of a car wreck caused by a U.S. Postal Service truck?
 These types of wrecks can cause serious and life long injuries or even fatalities.
 Our postal accident attorneys have represented clients who have been involved in such USPS collisions.
 Such wrecks may require emergency EMT services, different modalities of imaging, physical therapy, occupational therapy, or speech therapy.
 Some of our clients have required out-patient visits to neurologists, physical medicine and rehabilitation doctors, audiologists, ear-nose-throat (“ENT”) doctors, among others.

 Once you have dealt with all the medical issues that may arise out of such an accident, you may need to navigate the Federal Tort Claims administrative and legal framework to receive compensation for such injuries.
 We have experience navigating the FTCA administrative and legal framework.

 Yes.
 Personal injuries resulting from collisions caused by USPS vehicles are considered “torts” under the Federal Tort Claims Act (FTCA).
 Torts include wrongs like car wrecks, slip and falls, and the like committed by the United States Postal Service or any other federal government agency (Military branches, National Parks, National Museums like the Smithsonian).
-You cannot sue for any claim arising out of the loss, miscarriage, or negligent transmission of letters or postal matter, for example.
+You cannot take legal action against the USPS for poor service, failing to do their job, or being rude, no matter how frustrating this may be.

-You cannot sue the postal agent individually or the agency, the United States Postal Service.
-Instead, you must file your lawsuit against the United States.
+If you are hurt in a wreck caused by a United States Postal Vehicle or employee, you must file your lawsuit against the United States.
 But before you can file suit, you must follow the strict rules of the Federal Tort Claims Act.

 - You must file a Form 95 with the United States Postal Service.